jcmarsh/S3RES/README.md

 * `./src/` - Source code for the PINT library.
 * `./tas_lib/` - From Taylor's work, a reduced and old version of TCS.
 * `./tracee_progs/` - Not sure, seems related to the examples directory.

+## Compiling and Running

+Currently dependant on Player / Stage.

+The simulation computer runs a Player with a config such as ?, which sets up the